AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/install-agent.md

    **Note:** You are logged on to your tenant account.
 The account used to log on must be assigned to the Tenant Administrator role to complete the PI to OCS Agent installation.

    **Result:** The PI to OCS Agent setup kit advances to the **Browser Login** page.
-An message opens in your web browser regarding the status of the user authentication process.
+A message opens in your web browser regarding the status of the user authentication process.

 9. Close the browser window, then click **Next** in the PI to OCS Agent wizard.